dandohotaru/labs.katas/README.md

 # About
-gulp flow with typescript compilation and es6 goodies
+typescript compilation with gulp flow and browserify

 # Notes